anishgandla26/graphical-authentication/README.md

 # Graphical Password Authentincation

 ## Introduction
+We are a team of two Members Anish (myself) and Yashveer Singh currently pursuing B.Teach in Computer Science.
 A Graphical Password Authentication system is an authentication system that uses some combination of graphical images replacing the regular passwords.
 Graphical passwords may offer better security than text-based passwords because most of the people use regular, popular passwords everywhere and are prone to social engineering attacks.
 So graphical passwords can put stop to many attacks of this kind.

 <br>